The Case for W3C Standards in a Healthcare Interoperability Framework

 ONC recently announced a new 10-year roadmap to increase interoperability, but it doesn’t include penalizing systems that don’t share data.
-All told, that makes selection of your interface engine based on W3C standards technology and its capabilities to deal with the complexities of data sharing and multiplicity of standards in healthcare a critical choice.
+All told, that makes the selection of your interface engine based on W3C standards technology and its capabilities to deal with the complexities of data sharing and multiplicity of standards in healthcare a critical choice.

 Utilizing W3C Standards Technology Provides Benefits Beyond Greater Healthcare Interoperability

 By selecting a healthcare system based on W3C standard technology, you can be assured of an open and widely supported standard that will not be sunsetted.
 We all are familiar with the graveyard of integration engines and its zombie effects, for example, DataGate later renamed as eGate and recently dropped by Oracle.

 You will not be locked into a technology, or even a vendor that uses a proprietary language and/or scripting that does not have broad support.
 Should you decide to switch vendors, utilizing W3C standards technology assures a smoother transition.

 You also benefit from a vast library of web resources and the ability to draw from a large resource pool of highly skilled developers worldwide to easily support your technology investment.

 PilotFish early on recognized the value of leveraging W3C standards technology.
 It is why our healthcare integration engine utilizes XSLT (a W3C supported standard) as the core technology behind our graphical data mapper.
 We also use Open APIs which allows our product to be easily extended and to facilitate greater interoperability.
 For more on how APIs can promote interoperability read our blog on APIs – the Magic Bullet for Healthcare Interoperability?